Who is Portfolio Recovery Associates?

 Step 2: Request a “Pay for Delete”

-Portfolio Recovery Associates is able to stay afloat and roll in the dough by purchasing debt for pennies on the dollar and collecting it from consumers when other debt collection agencies fail.
+Portfolio Recovery Associates is able to stay afloat and roll in the dough by purchasing debt for pennies on the dollar and collecting it from consumers when other debt collectors fail.
 (This explains why they’ve been around since 1996).

 This is both good and bad news for you.
 Bad news first; they’re pretty good at what they do, so they probably won’t give up as easily as some of the debt collection agencies in the past have.